Rana-Paul/Digital-Market/README.md

 Set up your `.env` file

 - Duplicate `.env.example` to `.env`
-- add all api keys
+- add all API keys